microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 * [x] Add an optional `"percent"` argument to `SplitPane`, that enables a pane to be split with a specified percent of the parent pane.
-* [x] Add support to `TerminalApp` for parsing commandline arguments, and constructing a list of `ActionAndArgs` based on those commands
+* [x] Add support to `TerminalApp` for parsing commandline arguments, and constructing a list of `ActionAndArgs` based on those commands.
   - This will include adding tests that validate a particular commandline generates the given sequence of `ActionAndArgs`.
   - This will _not_ include _performing_ those actions, or passing the